 You must offer access to EBHRAs under the same terms and conditions to all similarly situated individuals.

-Benefits, contribution amounts, and eligibility criteria must be consistent across all workers and employees who are in the same class and category within your company.
+Benefits, contribution amounts, and eligibility criteria must be consistent across all workers in the same class and category within your company.

 Classification of Employees